wordofwarning/wordofwarning.org/hab/domestic/index.md

 [July](/current/2020-domestic/july)'s pilot featured six invited artists (<a href="http://youtu.be/IUNv7CARKLU" target="_blank">watch live stream</a>); [August](/current/2020-domestic/august) featured seven works selected from our open call (<a href="http://youtu.be/AOT29ZTtZAA" target="_blank">watch live stream</a>); [October](/current/2020-domestic)'s event featured eight selected works (live stream archive available soon); and our fourth event is *pencilled in for 13 January 2021* — all hosted by Peader Kirk.

-Alongside live works, artists have been proposing pre-recorded pieces that don't fit the live bill — so in December we introduced **<a href="http://domesticatedonline.org" target="_blank">Domesticated</a>**, our new home for those works.
-The first houseguests are Beth Clayton, Freddie Watkins, Heather Bandenburg, Kellie Colbert & Deborah Newton, Mahboobeh Rajabi, Nicholas Tee, Oliver Ford, Sandra Bouguerch.
+Alongside live works, artists propose pre-recorded pieces that don't fit the live bill — so in December we introduced a new home for those works, **<a href="http://domesticatedonline.org" target="_blank">Domesticated</a>**, and the first houseguests are Beth Clayton, Freddie Watkins, Heather Bandenburg, Kellie Colbert & Deborah Newton, Mahboobeh Rajabi, Nicholas Tee, Oliver Ford, Sandra Bouguerch.

 [Domestic 2020–21](/current/2020-domestic) series presented by [Word of Warning](/) + produced by [hÅb](/hab).
 <a href="http://domesticatedonline.org" target="_blank">Domesticated</a> produced by [hÅb](/hab); website development + illustration by Ghost and John.